Did Kendall Jenner Shade Kacey Musgraves with Her Latest Lingerie Selfie?

 On Thursday, the supermodel, 22, kicked off a busy day in 90° N.Y.C. by sitting on her hotel rooftop, coffee in hand, wearing only a high-rise black thong and matching bra.
 Her hair was styled in rollers and she simply captioned the shot, “heat wave.”

-Besides commenting on how “fire” Jenner looked in her scantily clad rooftop shoot, fans quickly noticed that the model appeared to have blurred out Kacey Musgraves’ face on a billboard behind her, which promoted the singer-songwriter’s album.
+Besides commenting on how “fire” Jenner looked in her scantily clad rooftop shoot, fans quickly noticed that the model appeared to have blurred out Kacey Musgraves‘ face on a billboard behind her, which promoted the singer-songwriter’s latest album, Golden Hour.

 The kicker: Musgraves clapped back at Jenner by reposting the photograph on her Instagram story and blurring out the supermodel’s face instead.
 (Musgraves has since taken down the post.)